Skip to content

 festivalLineup.add("Kendrick Lamar");

-festivalLineup.add("Arctic Monkeys"); // duplicates ARE allowed in List
+festivalLineup.add("Arctic Monkeys"); // Duplicates allowed

 Set<String> uniqueArtists = new HashSet<>(festivalLineup);